organisciak/dissertation/document/5_design_objective.md

 ![Screenshot of task within the Mechanical Turk interface.](images/design-basic-inturk.png) {#fig:basic-inturk}

-[^TagDifficulty]: Incidentally, Figure {@fig:basic-inturk} also shows some of the more challenging images to tag.
+[^TagDifficulty]: Incidentally, Figure {@fig:basic-inturk} also shows of the more challenging images to tag.
 How would you tag them?

 [^TaggingInterface]: TODO: Add figure of instructions from basic condition of tagging task.
 The substance of the instructions is discussed in the Tag Task section.